koolreport/codeigniter4-example/README.md

 ## Installation

-Run `composer` command in your CodeIgniter directory to install `koolreport/core`
+Run `composer` command in your CodeIgniter directory to install `koolreport/core` and `koolreport/codeigniter`

 ```
 composer require koolreport/core
+composer require koolreport/codeigniter
 ```
 or install `koolreport/pro` if you have a license for it